Toggle menu

 Inaccurate or incomplete data should be rectified.

-Users can update their profile data via the My Account template at any time.
+Users can update their profile data via the My Account - Advanced Layout template at any time.
 Individual products also provide mechanisms to rectify the data they collect, which would also be available via actions in a user's account.

 The Right to Erasure